Glad you are here. Anxious? Afraid? Angry?

 - The ability to have therapy in a place you are most comfortable.

 - If you are home-bound, don’t drive, or can’t make it to an office for a variety of reasons, this provides an excellent alternative.

-- It creates more opportunities to schedule with your therapist.
+- Reduces drive time, creating more convenience for you, saves time and on gas.
 If you can’t make it back and forth to the office for a 1- hour appointment with/including drive time, this is a great alternative to make that appointment happen because simple Tele-Health will save you time.